nitad54448/yappari-5-1/README.md

     smooth

 This will create new smoothed datasets with the same name and the prefix sm_.
+To transform a Zi in -Zi after reading a file that has -Zi

+    negate_zi

 You can also interpolate to log scale or upscale by spline interpolation (i.e. getting "artificially" more points).
 You can try it, if you don't have spurious points. the command is :